Carrara Stadium

-Carrara Stadium, currently known as People First Stadium under sponsorship reasons, is a stadium on the Gold Coast in Queensland, Australia, located in the suburb of Carrara.
+Carrara Stadium (known under naming rights as People First Stadium) is a stadium located in the Gold Coast suburb of Carrara.
+It is primarily used for Australian rules football as the home ground of the Gold Coast Suns, which competes in the Australian Football League (AFL).

-The stadium is primarily used for Australian rules football, serving as the home ground of the Gold Coast Suns, who compete in the Australian Football League.
-In addition, the venue is used occasionally for cricket, including Big Bash League matches.
-Carrara Stadium received substantial redevelopment work prior to the entry of the Brisbane Bears to the VFL/AFL in 1987, but following the Bears' relocation to the Gabba in 1993, it was used for other sports including rugby league, rugby union and even baseball.
-The stadium has hosted the opening and closing ceremonies of the 2018 Commonwealth Games as well as the athletics competitions.
-The venue would host Cricket for the 2032 Summer Olympics if Cricket is approved by the International Olympic Committee.
+The stadium's origins lie in the entry of the Brisbane Bears to the VFL/AFL in 1987, but following the Bears' relocation to the Gabba in 1993, it was used for other sports including rugby league, rugby union and baseball.
+It received a full-scale redevelopment ahead of Gold Coast's entry into the AFL in 2011.
+As of 2026, it hosts a capacity of 25,000 spectators, being reduced to 21,000 during cricket matches.
+Since 2024, Australian-based mutual bank People First Bank have held naming rights to the stadium.

+In 2018, Carrara Stadium hosted the opening and closing ceremonies of the Commonwealth Games, as well as the athletics competitions.
+The venue is used occasionally for cricket, including Big Bash League matches, and would host cricket for the 2032 Summer Olympics if the sport is approved by the International Olympic Committee.
+It has also hosted many special events and concerts.